hassanhabib/The-Standard/Services/Foundations/Foundations.md

 ## 2. Characteristics
 Foundation or Broker-Neighboring services in general have very specific charactristics that stricly governs their development and integration.

-Foundation services in general focus more on validations than anything else - simply because that's their purpose, to ensure all incoming and outgoing data through the system is a good state for the system to process it saftely without any issues.
+Foundation services in general focus more on validations than anything else - simply because that's their purpose, to ensure all incoming and outgoing data through the system is in a good state for the system to process it saftely without any issues.

 Here's the charactristics and rules that govern broker-neighboring services: